Clowns in Spacetime

 Yeah, you're absolutely right.

 This is her weapon against this geriatric who she has to work with.
+This is her one thing she has over this person.

-Yeah, yeah, the advantage of youth.
+Yeah, yeah.
+The advantage of youth.

 Don't give it away, Saskia.